darkone23/whitakers-words/README.md

 Python port
 ===========

-There is a [python port](https://github.com/sjgallagher2/PyWORDS), but it doesn't implement 100% of the tricks and heuristics that the original did.
+There is a [python port](https://github.com/sjgallagher2/PyWORDS), which has evolved significantly away from the original.
+At first it didn't implement 100% of the tricks and heuristics that the original did, but now the author advertises it as a "more sophisticated implementation" than the original.